Class Schedule YinYogaKC

 Regulates energy in the body

-Increases mobility in the body, especially the joints and hips
+Increases mobility in the body, especially the joints and

 Lowering of stress levels (no one needs that)